Atom Grants

 Funder: Campus Compact

-Due Dates (Anticipated): September 2026 (application deadline, projected)
+Due Dates (Anticipated): June 2026 (Application deadline, projected)

-Funding Amounts: Two-year fellowship; typical award structure not publicly specified.
+Funding Amounts: Two-year fellowship; specific funding details not publicly specified

-Summary: Two-year fellowship empowering students to lead innovation in civic leadership and inclusive engagement strategies.
+Summary: A two-year, student-led fellowship empowering students to design and lead civic leadership initiatives, with a focus on inclusive engagement and public service pathways.

 Description

-The Campus Compact Student Design Fellows Program is a transformative, two-year fellowship designed to empower students to shape the future of civic leadership development.
-Through a student-driven design process, fellows work closely with Campus Compact staff, member campuses, and national partners to research, review best practices, conduct interviews, and facilitate inquiry workshops.
-The program's mission is to broaden civic leadership practices, foster inclusive engagement (with a focus on community colleges and minority-serving institutions), support student activists, develop student connection opportunities, expand professional certification, and create pathways for public service careers.
-Fellows play a central role in designing and implementing innovative strategies and a strategic plan for student-facing civic leadership initiatives nationwide.
+The Campus Compact Student Design Fellows Program is a transformative two-year fellowship designed to place students at the forefront of civic leadership innovation.
+Through a student-driven process, fellows collaborate with Campus Compact staff, member campuses, and national partners to research, review best practices, and conduct interviews with peers and experts.
+The program’s key aims are to broaden civic leadership practices, foster inclusive engagement—especially for community colleges and minority-serving institutions—support student activists, develop student connection opportunities, expand professional certification, and create pathways for public service.

 Atom